MASQ-Project/Node/README.md

 issue on the MASQ Network.
 It doesn't matter where you live or what content you're accessing, everyone in the world sees the exact same content.

-MASQ Node software is what the average user runs to earn $MASQ utility tokens and dedicate some of their computers' resources towards the Network - users can be rewarded with $MASQ for each time they serve content.
+MASQ Node software is what the average user runs to earn $MASQ utility tokens and dedicate some of their computers' resources toward the Network - users can be rewarded with $MASQ for each time they serve content.

-MASQ Nodes work together through the mesh network to relay CORES packages and content.
+MASQ Nodes work together through the mesh network to relay digital content.
 When a user requests a site, Nodes use a routing algorithm to find the most expedient and secure way to get the information to that user.
 Multiple Nodes work together to route a single request in order to maintain a necessary level of anonymity.